Azure-Samples/Synapse/Training/spark-dataframe-tutorial/intro.md

 * The name Azure Subscription that your Synapse workspace is in
 * The name of the Primary ADLSGEN2 account your Synapse uses
 * The name of the default container in that ADLSGEN2 account used by your Synapse workspace
+* The name of the spark pool you will use

 # Launch Synapse Studio